 Scientists say that loss of habitat, climate change and pesticide use appear to be the leading factors in the butterflies’ decline.
+The western population of monarch butterflies is most at risk.
+They migrate from Mexico and California into the northern United States and Canada.
+The IUCN said that:

 Build a pollinator garden: A simple, native flower garden with milkweed will attract butterflies to your yard and help them stay healthy.
 In addition to nectar from flowers, monarch butterflies need milkweed to survive, so if you notice the leaves on your milkweed have been chomped, it’s a great sign!
 There’s a step-by-step guide here.